avocado-framework/avocado/docs/source/guides/contributor/chapters/runners.rst

-Once all the test factories are found by :mod:`avocado.core.loader`, as described in the previous section, the current architecture runs tests following roughly the following steps:
+Once all the test factories are found by :mod:`avocado.core.loader`, as described in the previous section, the current architecture runs tests roughly following these steps:

 1. Create one (and only one) queue to communicate with the test **processes**